THE FAILURE THAT NECESSITATES STRUCTURE

 | Method chosen before the objective | Objective bulletproofing before method selection |

-When analysis is governed correctly, clarity sharpens.
+When the work is structured correctly, clarity sharpens.

 There are no fudge factors.